 Codon optimization of ORF 2 gene

 For achieving higher heterologous expression in Pichia pastoris, the codons of the PCV2 were systematically optimized to conform to the preferred codon usage bias of the host genome, without altering the primary amino acid sequence.
-During the optimization process, critical parameters including codon usage bias, GC content, Restriction sites that may interfere with cloning, RNA instability motifs were composition were rigorously assessed and refined for codon optimization.
+During the optimization process, critical parameters including codon usage bias, GC content, Restriction sites that could hinder cloning and RNA instability motifs were removed during optimization.

 The optimized ORF2 gene exhibited a Codon Adaptation Index (CAI) of 0.95, indicating an optimal codon usage for efficient expression in the selected host system, whereas the native sequence showed a comparatively lower CAI value of 0.6.
 (Fig.1)